A Black Lady Sketch Show: Development

 In the summer of 2018, Robin Thede invited her close friends and fellow comedians Quinta Brunson, Ashley Nicole Black, and Gabrielle Dennis to help her develop a comedy series.
 Thede then pitched the series to HBO as a way to address the dearth of Black women's representation in the American comedic landscape.
 Thede was encouraged by HBO executives to push boundaries and take risks with the show.

 The show was originally titled The Black Lady Sketch Show but the name was changed to communicate to audiences that the series is a single representation of Black women in comedy.
 The show is thought to be the first sketch comedy series written, produced by, and starring Black women.

 On January 28, 2019, it was announced that HBO had ordered a half-hour sketch show, A Black Lady Sketch Show, written and created by Robin Thede.
 Issa Rae is the co-executive producer with Thede through Issa Rae Productions, known as Hoorae as of 2021.
 The season one director is Dime Davis.
 Season two was directed by Lacey Duke and Brittany Scott Smith.
 Bridget Murphy Stokes is the third season's director.

 On August 27, 2019, HBO announced that A Black Lady Sketch Show had been renewed for a second season.
 Filming of the second season was put on hold due to the COVID-19 pandemic, but on March 23, 2021 it was announced that the six-episode season would premiere on April 23, 2021.

 On May 24, 2021, HBO renewed the series for a third season.

 On June 2, 2022, HBO renewed the series for a fourth season.

+On July 6, 2023, it was announced that HBO cancelled the series after four seasons.

 Casting

 On May 24, 2019, it was announced that the show would star Thede along with comediennes Ashley Nicole Black, Gabrielle Dennis, and Quinta Brunson.
 Angela Bassett, Gina Torres, and Marsai Martin were announced as three guest stars.

 On March 23, 2021, it was announced that Brunson would not appear in season 2 due to scheduling conflicts.
 Additional changes for season 2 included the casting of Laci Mosley and Skye Townsend as main cast members.
 Confirmed guest stars include Gabrielle Union, Jesse Williams, Miguel, Skai Jackson, Laz Alonso, Omarion, Kim Wayans, Ayesha Curry, Lance Gross, and Wunmi Mosaku.

 On March 2, 2022, it was announced that Mosley would not appear in season 3 due to scheduling conflicts.
 Guest appearances include Ava DuVernay, Michaela Jaé Rodriguez, Raven-Symoné, Wanda Sykes, David Alan Grier, Kyla Pratt, Jemele Hill, and Holly Robinson Peete.

+New cast members Angel Laketa Moore, DaMya Gurley and Tamara Jade were announced for season 4 on March 21, 2023.